 A pathologist is a healthcare provider who examines bodies and body tissues.
-He or she is also responsible for doing lab tests.
+They are also responsible for doing lab tests.
 A pathologist helps other providers reach diagnoses.
 They are an important member of the healthcare team.

 Pathologists have completed medical school.
 They must have at least 3 years of advanced medical education in a residency training program to be eligible to take board certification exams for anatomic pathology and clinical pathology.
 Pathologists are board-certified through the American Board of Pathology.